 - Particles with diameter less than or equal to 2.5 micrometers, known as PM2.5

 SolarAnywhere particulate matter data is expressed in units of micrograms per meter cubed (μg/m3).

 Particulate matter such as dust and soil can settle on PV panels, obstructing sunlight from reaching the solar cells.
 This can result in energy losses due to module soiling, commonly referred to as “soiling losses.”
 A number of studies have documented the impact of particulate matter on PV performance.2; 3 Notably, an NREL study found that in comparison with other environmental and meteorological parameters such as precipitation and wind direction, particulate matter (PM10 and PM2.5) has the highest correlation with soiling losses.
 Time-series simulation of soiling losses using PM data is available in solar simulation tools such as pvlib.

 SolarAnywhere offers PM10 and PM2.5 particulate matter data to support soiling loss modeling.
 The data is based on an NASA Modern-Era Retrospective analysis for Research and Applications (MERRA-2) reanalysis and has a spatial resolution of 50 km x 62.5 km nominal (0.5 degrees x 0.625 degrees).
 SolarAnywhere customers can access particulate matter data with SolarAnywhere v3.5 and newer weather data versions.
-The data is available globally from January 1, 1998, and is updated monthly with SolarAnywhere historical data (approximately 1-2 months lag from real time).
+The data is available in all geographic regions and is updated monthly with SolarAnywhere historical data (approximately 1-2 months lag from real time).